 - No major flaws whatsoever, aside from the fact that it costs an arm and a leg

 Here we’re looking at a major audiophile turntable.
 Clearaudio’s ‘Concept’ is basically a belt-driven turntable outfitted with a powerful and decoupled DC motor which is integrated into the resonant optimized plinth.
 It looks superb, packs a small footprint, and it’s pretty safe to say that it’s as compact as it is portable.

-What’s so special about this turntable is the fact that it’s platter is comprised of 30 millimetres of polyoxymethylene materials combined with thermoplastic components – in plain words, expect high-durability, low-friction performance.
+What’s so special about this turntable is the fact that its platter is comprised of 30 millimeters of polyoxymethylene materials combined with thermoplastic components – in plain words, expect high-durability, and low-friction performance.